ansible/ansible/docs/docsite/rst/dev_guide/developing_python3.rst

     # Use this instead
     new_string = "Dear {0}, Welcome to {1}".format(username, location)

-Both of the format strings above map positional arguments to the ``format()`` method into the string.
+Both of the format strings above map positional arguments of the ``format()`` method into the string.
 However, the first version doesn't work in Python-2.6.
-Always remember to put numbers into the placeholders and things will work fine.
+Always remember to put numbers into the placeholders so the code is compatible with Python-2.6.

 .. seealso::
     Python documentation on `format strings <https://docs.python.org/2/library/string.html#formatstrings>`_